Photo by United States Army on Wikimedia Commons

 In Victorian Britain, the rising population in large cities caused difficulties finding space to bury people who had died.

 In the 1840s a solution was proposed to overcrowding in London’s cemeteries.
-People who had died would be carried from the city to a large suburban cemetery in the nearby county of Surrey by train.
+People who had died would be carried from the city to a large suburban cemetery in the nearby county of Surrey by train from the London Necropolis Railway Station in Waterloo.

 After some initial opposition the British Government committed to the creation of the London Necropolis Railway Company.